hellowhaaa/flying_high/README.md

 - Database: Store all data in MongoDB on the purpose of flexible schema which makes the data stored rapidly and easily whenever data resource changed.

-- Server: Deploy website by flask and streamlit framgework on second Amazon EC2.
+- Servers: Deploy website by flask and streamlit framework on second Amazon EC2.

 - Maintenance